-- A discussion with all pupils involved, including discussions regarding why behaviour may not be appropriate or sensible and agree alternative positive behaviours. - Helping pupils to recognise the impact of their choices/behaviour on other pupils and when it is appropriate to apologise for this. - Being removed from the playground for a short period e.g. 5 minutes sitting on a bench/going to the Peace Room (KS1) or All Saints Room (KS2).
-Children are NOT to stand by the wall in the lunch hall - Walking around the playground for 5 minutes with a member of staff.
+- A discussion with all pupils involved, including discussions regarding why behaviour may not be appropriate or sensible and agree alternative positive behaviours. - Helping pupils to recognise the impact of their choices/behaviour on other pupils and when it is appropriate to apologise for this. - Being removed from the playground for a short period e.g. 5 minutes sitting on a bench/going to the Intervention Room. - Walking around the playground for 5 minutes with a member of staff.

-Serious incidents, including any concerns regarding racism or bullying, are deemed as "Fast Track" incidents and must be referred to the Inclusion Manager or a member of the senior leadership team.
+Serious incidents, including any concerns regarding racism or bullying, are deemed as "Fast Track" incidents and must be referred to member of the senior leadership team.
 The member of staff who has witnessed the incident or first became aware of the incident must record the details of the incident on an incident form.
-Appendix 3a and 3b.
 It is essential that the member of staff who records the incident, ensures that all children involved in the incident are given an opportunity to explain their side of the story.
 Staff must be mindful not to scapegoat or pre-judge an incident.